deybhayden/slackster/README.md

 # slackster

-Slack stats and metrics with Python.
+Collection of Slack utilities with Python.

 ## Development